CA4022/Lab5-Spark/README.md

 ## Download and test Scala:

   - Get latest version on Ubuntu:  `$ sudo apt-get install scala`
-  - Alternatively you can get the sources: `$ wget https://downloads.lightbend.com/scala/2.12.15/scala-2.12.15.tgz`
+  - Alternatively you can get the sources: `$ wget https://downloads.lightbend.com/scala/2.13.15/scala-2.13.15.tgz`
-  - Unzip sources: `$ tar -xvzf scala-2.12.15.tgz `
+  - Unzip sources: `$ tar -xvzf scala-2.13.15.tgz `
-  - Move: `$ mv scala-2.12.15 /usr/local/scala`
+  - Move: `$ mv scala-2.13.15 /usr/local/scala`
   - Set env. variable: `$ export SCALA_HOME="/usr/local/scala" `
   - Add to PATH: `$ export PATH=$PATH:$SCALA_HOME/bin `
   - Check scala version: `$ scala -version`

 Mac OSX users can get Scala as indicated [here](https://www.scala-lang.org/download/) in one of the following ways:
- - geetting the binaries for MacOS
+ - getting the binaries for MacOS
- - Note that using homebrew will automatically install the latest version (scala 3.2 or 2.13 are the current stable ones but it is advisable to install 2.13 or 2.12)
+ - Note that using homebrew will automatically install the latest version (scala 3.2 or 2.13 are the current stable ones but it is advisable to install 2.13)
  - To installing a specific versions:
     -- `$ brew search scala ` (to show available versions) -- `$ brew install scala@2.13 ` (to install version 2.13 which has no compatibility issues with Spark 3.2.0 )